VS

 Tesla and its long-range models

-Beyond simple speed performance, Tesla has made the weakness of electric vehicles, AKA range, its strength.
-Once again, aided by a sleek design that reduces air friction and a highly efficient battery, Tesla's range defies the competition.
+Tesla has turned the weakness of electric vehicles, AKA range, into its strength.
+Once again, aided by a very streamlined design that reduces air friction, by a battery Tesla defies all competition in terms of the efficiency and range of its models.

-The entry-level Model 3 alone is capable of driving up to 491 km according to the WLTP.
-This is a technical feat that very few competitors can achieve.
-On average, competitors offer a range of around 300 kilometers on a 50 kWh battery.
+The Model 3 entry-level model alone is capable of driving up to 491 km according to the WLTP.
+This is a real technical feat that very few competitors can achieve.
+On average, competitors offer a range of around 300 kilometres with a battery of around 50 kWh.

 Tesla Model 3